 As ever with all-inclusive Attraction passes you need to be careful not to chase the pass.
 Trying to cram in just too much in an attempt to get maximum value!
 We find it best to really just focus on the Attraction you really like the sound of, if you are not sure just give it a miss and head off and do something you really want to.

-So for anyone wanting a super busy action-packed break in Vegas that they are sure to remember This card is pretty hard to beat!
+So for anyone wanting a super busy action-packed break in Vegas that they are sure to remember The Go Las Vegas Pass is pretty hard to beat!

 Have Your Say?